unblog/systeminfo/README.md

 ## Preface

-The purpose is to systematize the helpdesk department, callect stats of linux machines with processing reports provide accurat health data to analysis and his problem solving, it allows a efficient and fatser settlement.
+The purpose is to systematize the helpdesk department, callecting stats of linux machines with accurat health data, build reporting for analysis to provide for problem solving, it allows a efficient and fatser settlement.

-This bash script is executable on most Linux distributions, suitable and tested for Ubuntu, Debian, CentOS and Fedora.
+Helpful in remote maintenance, after running sysinfo the report can be sent to the helpdesk.

 ## Usage

+This bash script is executable on several Linux distributions, suitable and tested for Ubuntu, Debian, CentOS and Fedora.

 Open a Linux Terminal (Ctrl+Alt+T) and execute sysinfo.sh, root is not mandatory, but more data will be collected.